hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 }
 ```

-## 📢 Communicating with other modules or the app
+## :mega: Communicating with other modules or the app

 Around Me module can exchange data with or navigate to either other modules or the host application.